Concordium/concordium-node/concordium-node/README.md

 ### Latest stable from master branch
 For a local docker compose setup, a docker-compose.yml file has been provided in the root of this repository.
 It uses a image hosted in Docker hub built automatically upon push to the master branch.

-For the most simple and common setup, simply run
+For the most simple and common setup, simply run the below command in the root of the checked out repository
 ```bash
 NUM_BAKERS=5 DESIRED_PEERS=4 docker-compose up --scale baker=5
 ```
-in the repository root

 For more complicated setups the EXTRA_ARGS environment variable can be set.

 ### Latest unstable from develop branch
 For a local docker compose setup, a docker-compose.develop.yml file has been provided in the root of this repository.
 It uses a image hosted in Docker hub built automatically upon push to the develop branch.

-For the most simple and common setup, simply run
+For the most simple and common setup, simply run the below command in the root of the checked out repository
 ```bash
 NUM_BAKERS=5 DESIRED_PEERS=4 docker-compose -f docker-compose.develop.yml up --scale baker=5
 ```
-in the repository root

 For more complicated setups the EXTRA_ARGS environment variable can be set.